The story of the other Yellow Submarine

 It is part of the legend that when the submarine was first found, the MD of Bruichladdich, Mark Reynier, took the opportunity to possibly name a future whisky as WMD II – the Yellow Submarine.
 He had some labels hastily designed and printed, then stored away.
 So hastily, that the word whisky is missing from the label, which is a legal requirement.
 Some months later, when the Royal Navy did turn up to collect their equipment, Mr Reynier is supposed to have grabbed a few bottles of an untitled spirit, slapped on the labels, and Dymo printed the tins, and took a load down to HMS Blyth when it called to Islay so it could collect the errant submarine.

+Until the bottles started appearing on the distillery shop shelves, the labelling error wasn’t noticed (or so it is said).
 It is hard to say how many 1st run were labelled this way.
 As far as I know there were three batches of 4000 bottles – in total 12000 WMD II were produced with much of the final run reported to going to the Submarine manufacturer.
 I’d imagine most have been drunk.
+This is quite a rare error to see on a label, so if you have one of these, it’s the whisky equivalent of a hens tooth.
+Some of the original bottles were relabelled, legend being some bottles already sold were returned by locals for relabelling.
+There’s no way of telling if the bottle is one of these or one of the original Royal Navy bottles, but still a great legend and a proper collectable.

 In 2018, there was a 25 year old release of the last barrels, which had lain to one side in the warehouses and forgotten about.
 Only 1991 bottles of this spirit were produced and titled WMD III – The Legend Resurfaces.
 In the current Bruichladdich style, they are opaque, but bright yellow.